 Make back ups of everything, and back up your back ups.
 Hardware wallets rock.
 Encrypted USBs also do the trick.

 A back-up wallet.dat is susceptible to forgotten passwords and Cosmic Death Rays.
-Best back up the private keys instead.
+Also back up the private keys.

 Turn on 2FA for all important accounts.
 Back up the codes.
 Cryptopia's PIN code is NOT safe.
 If you click a phishing link with this turned on you will still lose your money.
 Use Google Authenticator, Authy or email 2fa.
 2fa by SMS is not safe.

 Never download wallet files from anywhere other than trusted sources like the github or the OP on Bitcointalk.
 Run any downloaded wallet files through an aggregated antivirus engine such as www.virustotal.com first to be 100% sure.